Explaining the Black-box Smoothly- A Counterfactual Approach: Supplementary Material

-\subsubsection{Dataset}
+\subsection{Dataset}

-We focus on explaining classification models based on deep convolution neural networks (CNN), most state-of-the-art performance models fall in this regime.
-We used a large, publicly available datasets of chest x-ray images, MIMIC-CXR~\cite{Johnson2019MIMIC-CXRReports}.
-MIMIC-CXR dataset is a multi-modal dataset consisting of 473K chest X-ray images and 206K reports from 63K patients.
-We considered only frontal (posteroanterior PA or anteroposterior AP) view chest images.
+We focus on explaining classification models based on deep convolution neural networks (CNN); most state-of-the-art performance models fall in this regime.
+We used large, publicly available datasets of chest x-ray (CXR) images, MIMIC-CXR~\citep{Johnson2019MIMIC-CXRReports}.
+MIMIC-CXR dataset is a multi-modal dataset consisting of 473K CXR, and 206K reports from 63K patients.
+We considered only frontal (posteroanterior PA or anteroposterior AP) view CXR.
 The datasets provide image-level labels for fourteen radio-graphic observations.
-These labels are extracted from the radiology reports associated with the x-ray exams using an automated tool called the Stanford CheXpert labeler~\cite{Irvin2019CheXpert:Comparison}.
-The labeler first defines some thoracic observations using a radiology lexicon~\cite{Hansell2008FleischnerImaging}.
+These labels are extracted from the radiology reports associated with the x-ray exams using an automated tool called the Stanford CheXpert labeler~\citep{Irvin2019CheXpert:Comparison}.
+The labeller first defines some thoracic observations using a radiology lexicon~\citep{Hansell2008FleischnerImaging}.
 It extracts and classifies (positive, negative, or uncertain mentions) these observations by processing their context in the report.
 Finally, it aggregates these observations into fourteen labels for each x-ray exam.
 For the MIMIC-CXR dataset, we extracted the labels ourselves, as we have access to the reports.

-\subsubsection{Classification Model}
+\subsection{Classification Model}